AllenWu233/dotfiles/README.md

 ## Overview

-I use Archlinux + i3wm and the repo is my configuration.
+I use Arch Linux + Niri and the repo is my configuration.
 There is a list of the packages I have installed: ![pkglist.txt](pkglist.txt)

 ![fastfetch](screenshots/1.png)